-This page gives advice on what your options are if you have failed an exam or assessment during the August/September resit period.
+This page gives advice on what your options are if you have failed an exam or assessment during the second summer assessment period.

 You will receive a decision letter from your faculty to explain what will happen next.
 This is likely to be one of the following possibilities:

-If you think that the University has made a mistake in your decision letter, or if you would like further advice about your situation, get in touch with Just Ask!
+If you are unhappy with your exam board outcome, or if you would like further advice about your situation, get in touch with Just Ask!
 We can talk through your situation and see what options may be available.

-It’s possible to appeal against the faculty decision, but you do need to think about what outcome is possible.
-The regulations do not allow students to progress until they have passed all the credit points from the previous year unless conditional progression has been pre-approved.
-There is no time between the resits and the start of the next academic year for another attempt at failed units, so it’s necessary to take a supplementary year in this situation.
+It may be possible to appeal against the faculty decision, but you do need to think about what outcome is possible.
+The regulations do not allow students to progress until they have passed all the credit points from the previous year unless conditional progression has been approved.
+There is no time between the resits and the start of the next academic year for another attempt at failed units, so it is usually necessary to take a supplementary year in this situation.

 If you have been required to withdraw, or if your supplementary year is being considered as a second attempt, you may be able to appeal if your situation comes under one of the 3 permissible grounds for appeal.
 These are:

-The only outcomes that you could ask for from an appeal are to be allowed to conditionally progress (which is only possible in specific circumstances), to be allowed a supplementary year as if for a first or second attempt, or to be allowed a full repeat year if you can show that your whole year of study has been affected.
+The types of outcomes that you could ask for from an appeal are to be allowed to conditionally progress (which is only possible in specific circumstances), to be allowed further first or second attempts at assessements as part of a supplementary year or to be allowed a full repeat year if you can show that your whole year of study has been affected.

-If you would like to appeal, do feel free to start drafting your appeal using Just Ask’s Appeals Wizard.
-Completing the survey below will create a draft form which will then be forwarded to the Just Ask team who will get back to you and advise further.
+If you would like to appeal, do feel free to start drafting your appeal using Just Ask’s Appeal Wizard.
+Click on the link below, asnwer the questions and a draft appeal form will be created and forwarded to the Just Ask team who will get back to you with detailed advice about your situation.

-Please contact us for detailed advice on your specific situation or if you have any questions that aren't answered here.
+Please do also feel free to contact us for detailed advice on your specific situation or if you have any questions that aren't answered here.

 A supplementary year is an extra year of study where you take unit(s) that you haven’t passed in the previous year.
 Supplementary years can be 'exams only' or they can be 'with attendance' in which case you will be able to go all teaching associated with the unit(s) you are taking.